aisevim/conventional-commits-action/README.md

 feat() : new feature
      ↑↑
      ┆┆
-     ┆╵--- Remove spaces before the colon in the commit message.
+     ┆╵--- Unexpected character before the colon in the commit message.
      ┆
      ╵--- Empty commit scope provided.
 ```